Equality, diversity and inclusion

 Athena SWAN recognises commitment to the advancement of gender equality: representation, progression and success for all.
 Established in 2005 to encourage and advance women in STEMM (science, technology, engineering, maths and medicine), the charter has been expanded to cover equality for all genders.
 The charter now includes not only STEMM, but AHSSBL (Arts, Humanities, Social Sciences, Business and Law) and professional and support staff.

-We are proud to hold bronze status for the whole University, as well as one departmental silver award and four departmental bronze awards.
+We are proud to hold bronze status for the whole University, as well as one departmental silver award and one departmental bronze award.

 Find out more information.